The natural environment is one of Waratah-Wynyard’s most important assets and is central to our local identity.

 Requiring partnership with council and the community to succeed, the creation of the plan also involved feedback from the community to evolve and grow into the document it is today.

 During the developmental stage, community members supported iCEP by contributing in workshops and at street engagement activities at nominated locations, as well as through written feedback or through an online survey.
 Postcards were also made available at schools and pockets throughout the municipality, giving people the option of writing or drawing their thoughts.
 Over 250 submissions were made during this process which were used to inform the final draft.
 Further details on this part of the engagement can be found by reading the iCEP Community & Stakeholder Consultation Report.

 The draft iCEP was released to the community again on World Environment Day for further feedback on the plan and to make sure it was in line with the community’s expectations.
 Upon consideration of the feedback received, the final iCEP includes greater priority given to actions that focus on building community capacity and adaption, linkages to the existing Health and Wellbeing Plan and a stronger emphasis placed on protecting and enhancing biodiversity.

 Waratah-Wynyard Council is proud to present the inaugural iCEP and look forward to working with our community over the coming months and years.

-- Development of a Municipal Environmental Policy
+- Development of an Environmental Sustainability Policy

 - Installation of a solar panel system for the use of renewable energy at the Wynyard Council Chambers